Isetta-Team/Isetta-Website-Raw/docs/engine_docs/home.md

 1. [Graphics](graphics.md): how to add meshes and animations, and tweaking lights?
 1. [Audio](audio.md): how to read and play audio?
 1. [Input](input.md): how to receive inputs?
-1. [Collisions](collisions.md): how to work with collisions in isetta?
+1. [Collisions](collisions.md): how to work with collisions in Isetta?
 1. [DebugDraw](debug_draw.md): how to use debug draw for lines, cubes, axis, etc?
 1. [Logging](logging.md): we all know `print` is the best way to debug, right?!
 1. [Networking](networking.md): Wait, you sure you want to make a networked game during this jam???